Deadly fists of deadly fury – melee imbalances in FPS

 After recovering from a brutal hangover Sunday morning, I set out with my roommate obtain Guitar Hero 3.
 Now, due to past horrific experienced with Best Buy, I had first sought to order it from Amazon.com, but was told I would not receive said game until mid November.
 This was deemed unacceptable.
 So we headed to Best Buy.

 Upon arriving, we found, to our glee, a fully stocked display of Guitar Hero 3 games.
 I quickly grabbed two copies for the Xbox 360 (one for me, one as a gift for a friend), and my roommate grabbed an extra guitar.
 As I walked away from the display, I was accosted by a Best Buy employee, who, seeing two of us, informed me that there was a one-per-customer limit.
-I handed my extra copy to my roommate and the employee was sated. → Read the rest
+I handed my extra copy to my roommate and the employee was sated. → All you need is read.

 Guitar Hero and Wally World